-Tour de France riders sprayed with tear gas
+Tour de France Riders Sprayed With Tear Gas

 Bales of hay blocked the road 30 kilometers into the 218-kilometer leg from Carcassonne to Bagneres De-Luchon.
 Tour organizers said police used tear gas to disperse the protesters as the peloton approached.

-Froome, race leader Geraint Thomas, and world champion Peter Sagan appeared to be among those affected by the chemical, and were treated with eye drops.
+Froome, race leader Geraint Thomas, and world champion Peter Sagan were among those affected by the chemical.
+Froome was treated with eye drops and Sagan poured water over his face to clean his eyes.

 The stage resumed after a 15-minute delay.